EntySec/Pwny/README.md

 cmake --build build
 ```

+**NOTE:** Toolchains are located at `toolchains/cmake/`.

-There are some `cmake` build options that allows you to build for the specific platform.
+There are `cmake` build options that allows you to build for the specific platform.

 * `IPHONE` - Should be `ON` if building for Apple iOS.
 * `SDK` - Set SDK for macOS and Apple iOS targets.